proxmox/proxmox-backup/docs/system-booting.rst

 ``systemd-boot`` is a lightweight EFI bootloader.
 It reads the kernel and initrd images directly from the EFI Service Partition (ESP) where it is installed.
 The main advantage of directly loading the kernel from the ESP is that it does not need to reimplement the drivers for accessing the storage.
-In `Proxmox Backup`_, :ref:`proxmox-boot-tool <systembooting-proxmox-boot-tool>` is used to keep the configuration on the ESPs synchronized.
+In Proxmox Backup, :ref:`proxmox-boot-tool <systembooting-proxmox-boot-tool>` is used to keep the configuration on the ESPs synchronized.

 .. _systembooting-systemd-boot-config: